maternal employment social policy gender equality women's economic empowerment

 Hannah Goa, MSc (thesis).
 Completed 2010.
 Outside the city walls: The construction of poverty in Alberta’s income and employment supports act.

 This professional development seminar is one in a series that provides an introduction to graduate study in the Department of Human Ecology, and to career development and professional issues in human ecology.
-Topics include: critical reading of the research literature; ethical issues in conducting research; preparing a submission for the research ethics review board; preparing and reviewing conference submissions; preparing a poster; and preparing a research proposal.
-Fulfills part of FGSR's mandatory ethics training requirement.
-Typically taken in the second semester of the graduate program.Winter Term 2022
+Includes topics such as the field of human ecology, what it means to be a graduate student, and student-supervisor relationship.
+Typically taken in the first year of the graduate program.Fall Term 2022

-Adeline Froehlich and Ewald Breitkreuz were born in a German settlement in Volhynia, Poland.
-In 1915, when Germany invaded Poland, the Russian government required German-speaking citizens of Volhynia to leave their homes.
+Adeline Froehlich and Ewald Breitkreuz were born in a German settlement in Volhynia, Russia (Vohynia became Polish territory in 1918, and is now part of Ukraine).
+In 1915, when Germany invaded the area, the Russian government required German-speaking citizens of Volhynia to leave their homes.
 The vast majority of them were sent to Siberia in freight trains.
 The first part of this film documents the journeys of Adeline and Ewald during this forced migration.
 The second part of the film discusses the day-to-day life of Adeline and Ewald and their nine children in Onoway, Alberta, as German-speaking immigrants from 1935 onwards.

 World Premiere of Film